luccahuguet/cool_rust/README.md

 ### File Traversers / Fuzzy searching
 - [xplr](https://github.com/sayanarijit/xplr) - A hackable, minimal fast TUI file explorer
 - [broot](https://github.com/Canop/broot) - A new way to see and navigate directory trees

-### Git - Version control
-- [gitoxide](https://github.com/Byron/gitoxide) :star: -  An idiomatic, lean, fast & safe pure Rust implementation of Git
-- [gitui](https://github.com/extrawurst/gitui) :star: - GitUI provides you with the comfort of a git GUI but right in your terminal

 ### Plan to use in the future
 - [just](https://github.com/casey/just) - Just a command runner.
 Similar to make, but simpler